 Students who were enrolled in school the preceding school year and reenrolled in either the same school or a different school on or before October 1 the subsequent school year will be included in the alternative school calculation for persistence.
 Student records for determining enrollment in the preceding school year are selected using the latest start date.
-Student records for determining reenrollment in the subsequent school year are selected using the earliest start date on or October 1.
+Student records for determining reenrollment in the subsequent school year are selected using the latest start date.